 Where to buy

-Costing £18 for 50ml – which is a reasonable price for a decent SPF – you can purchase Thank You Farmer’s sun cream from YesStyle, Cult Beauty or Amazon.
+Costing £18 for 50ml – which is a reasonable price for a decent SPF – you can purchase Thank You Farmer’s sun cream from Cult Beauty.

 A great suncream which is a joy to use and also contributes to my daily skincare routine, the Thank You Farmer Sun Project Water Sun Cream SPF50 gets 5 stars from me.